wgsl-analyzer/wgsl-analyzer/docs/book/src/other_editors.md

 > [!NOTE]
 > for code actions, use `coc-codeaction-cursor` and `coc-codeaction-selected`; `coc-codeaction` and `coc-codeaction-line` are unlikely to be useful.

-### LanguageClient-neovim
+### Using LanguageClient-neovim

-1. Install LanguageClient-neovim by following the [instructions](https://github.com/autozimu/LanguageClient-neovim)
+1. Install LanguageClient-neovim by following [the instructions](https://github.com/autozimu/LanguageClient-neovim)
     - The GitHub project wiki has extra tips on configuration

-2. Configure by adding this to your Vim/Neovim config file (replacing the existing WGSL-specific line if it exists):
+2. Configure by adding this to your Vim/Neovim config file (replacing the existing WGSL or WESL-specific line if it exists):

     ```vim
     let g:LanguageClient_serverCommands = {
     \ 'wgsl': ['wgsl-analyzer'],
+    \ 'wesl': ['wgsl-analyzer'],
     \ }
     ```

+### Using lsp

+1. Install the `wgsl-analyzer` language server
+2. Configure the `"wgsl"` filetype

+    ```lua
+    vim.api.nvim_create_autocmd({ "BufNewFile", "BufRead" }, {
+      pattern = {'*.wgsl', '*.wesl'},
+      callback = function()
+        vim.bo.filetype = "WESL"
+      end,
+    })
+    ```

+3. Configure the nvim lsp

+    ```lua
+    local lspconfig = require('lspconfig')
+    lspconfig.wgsl_analyzer.setup({})
+    ```

+### Using coc.nvim

+- Requires CoC to be installed: <https://github.com/neoclide/coc.nvim>
+- Requires cargo to be installed to build binaries:

+1. Install the language server

+    ```bash
+    cargo install --git https://github.com/wgsl-analyzer/wgsl-analyzer.git wgsl-analyzer
+    ```

+    (if you are not familiar with using and setting up cargo, you might run into problems finding your binary.
+    Ensure that $HOME/.cargo/bin is in your $PATH.
+More Info about $PATH: <https://linuxconfig.org/linux-path-environment-variable>)

+2. open Neovim / Vim and type `:CocConfig` to configure coc.nvim.

+3. under `.languageserver: { ... }` create a new field `"wgsl-analyzer-language-server"`.
+The field should look like this:

+    ```jsonc
+    //  {
+    //    "languageserver": {
+            "wgsl-analyzer-language-server": {
+              "command": "wgsl-analyzer", // alternatively you can specify the absolute path to your binary.
+              "filetypes": ["wgsl", "wesl"],
+            },
+    //      ...
+    //  }
+    ```

+4. In order for your editor to recognize WGSL files as such, you need to put this into your `vim.rc`

+    ```vim
+    " Recognize wgsl
+    au BufNewFile,BufRead *.wgsl set filetype=wgsl
+    ```

 ### YouCompleteMe

-Install YouCompleteMe by following the [instructions](https://github.com/ycm-core/YouCompleteMe#installation).
+Install YouCompleteMe by following [the instructions](https://github.com/ycm-core/YouCompleteMe#installation).

 `wgsl-analyzer` is the default in ycm, it should work out of the box.